dangershony/dangershony.github.io/sidechains.md

 To overcome this limitation of verifying SPV Proofs are not fake we propose to use a Stake Withdraw Proof by miners, which we'll described later.

 ## What Are SPV Proofs
+SPV proof (*simplified payment verification proof*)
+According to the sidechain whitepaper is a proof that an action occurred on a Bitcoin-like proof-of-work blockchain, the POW is important as Stratis is a hybrid POW/POS, and the size of the SPV Proof depends on the fact that a blockchain is POW (to demonstrate an amount of POW a collection of block headers are added to the SPV Proof, the more headers the more work is demonstrated) Stratis being a POS system may need a slightliy different way to demonstrate and verify the SPV Proof.

-SPV proof is a collection of metadata that can be used to prove a transaction exists on a certain chain of headers.
+An SPV Proof contains all the nesesary information to prove a transaction exists on a chain of headers.
-This contains the following:
+The contents of an SPV Proof are the following:
-- The transaction that needs to be proved.
-- A list of headers where the transaction was mined.
+- A list of block headers to demonstrate proof-of-work (this also demonstrates the Lock Transaction is buried under enough blocks)
+- The Lock Transaction that was confirmed in one of the headers in the list (more precicely the UTXO)
+- The coinbase trasnaction of the block that the Lock Transaction came from
+- The genesis block hash of the sidechain that the withdraw is coming from
-- A Merkle branch of the transaction.
+- The Merkle branch of the transaction
+- The destination address on the sidechain

 ## Fraud Proof
 A fraud proof is essentially just another SPV proof with a longer chain showing more hash power was used than a previous SPV Proof.